ApexDevelopment/galaxy-brain/README.md

 - No error on memory tape wraparound

 ## galaxy-brain
 `galaxy-brain` is what I call the combination of the interpreter and the interface.
 The interface code can be found in `/src/main.lua` and is written using Love2D version 11.3.
 Just change into the src directory and run `love .` in your command line to launch it.
-Once running, drag and drop a `.b` or `.bf` (Brainf-ck) file onto the interface, and it will automatically create a new machine.
+Once running, drag and drop a `.b` or `.bf` file onto the interface, and it will automatically create a new machine.
 Use the following controls:

 | Key         | Command                 |
 | ----------- | ----------------------- |